forieux/qmm/README.rst

 Author would like to thanks `J. Idier
 <https://pagespersowp.ls2n.fr/jeromeidier/en/jerome-idier-3/>`_, `S. Moussaoui
 <https://scholar.google.fr/citations?user=Vkr8yxkAAAAJ&hl=fr>`_ and `É.
-Chouzenoux <http://www-syscom.univ-mlv.fr/~chouzeno/>`_.
-E. Chouzenoux has also a Matlab package that implements 3MG for image deconvolution that can be found `here <http://www-syscom.univ-mlv.fr/~chouzeno/Logiciel.html>`_.
+Chouzenoux <http://www-syscom.univ-mlv.fr/~chouzeno/>`_. É. Chouzenoux has also a Matlab package that implements 3MG for image deconvolution that can be found `here <http://www-syscom.univ-mlv.fr/~chouzeno/Logiciel.html>`_.

 License
 -------

-The project is licensed under the GPL3 license.
+The project is licensed under the GPLv3 license.

 TODO
 ----